MCMi460/PyTAS/README.md

 ```

 ## Suggestions
 Any features I missed or something you'd like to see in the future?
 Ping me on the [Super Mario Odyssey TAS](https://discord.gg/atKSg9fygq) Discord server.
 I'm Delta#4444.
+Please feel free to submit a bug report.
+I'm still working on a lot of features, and it really helps to know what's on the agenda to fix.